alangrainger/immich-public-proxy/docs/configuration.md

 ## How to provide a config override

 **Note 👉** You only need to include the keys you're changing.
 Anything you omit keeps its default.
+The defaults in IPP are always the most privacy-respecting option.

 There are two ways to supply custom config: